openstack-archive/tuskar/docs/api/api.md

 ## Introduction and Concepts

-The main resources in the Openstack-M API are:
+The main resources in the Tuskar API are:
 <a name="index"></a>

 * [ResourceClass](#resource_class)